 Caramel Pear Pie with Oatmeal Cookie Crumble

-Step out of your fall baking rut with this caramel pear pie with oatmeal cookie crumble.
-Ripe pears (and learn how to pick the best one!) and a drizzle of homemade caramel sauce all topped with a crunchy oatmeal topping reminiscent of a crumbled cookie.
+Step out of your fall baking rut with this Caramel Pear Pie with Oatmeal Cookie Crumble.
+Ripe pears (learn how to pick the best one!) and a drizzle of homemade caramel sauce are all topped with a crunchy oatmeal topping reminiscent of a crumbled cookie.
 Move over, apple pie: there’s a new fall favorite in town.

 I feel like pears are a kind of underrepresented fruit.
 They’re plentiful in the fall, and yet all we seem to hear about are apples and pumpkin.
 Why no love for the pear?
 It’s time we change this and a caramel pear pie is the perfect place to start.

-Pears behave fairly similar to apples in a pie, although they hold their shape and texture a little better.
-Apple pies are often completely soft and mushy; pear pies still have a little (delicious) bite to them.
-Flavor wise, they’re not to dissimilar, which is why caramel and cinnamon, flavors often associated with apples, translate so well into this pear pie.
+Pears behave fairly similar to apples when it comes to baking, especially in pies.
+They even hold their shape and texture a little bit better.
+Apple pies are often completely soft and mushy; pear pies still have a little (delicious!) bite to them.

 Pears are pretty unique — they’re one of the only fruits that are picked early and ripen off the tree.
 Unlike most fruits, a pear ripens from the inside-out, so by the time the outside of the pear is ripe and soft, the inside will rot in just a few days.